-What happens when Habitat and our government come together for a single purpose?
+What happens when Habitat for Humanity and our government come together for a single purpose?

 Pictured are mother Norma and daughter Lupita.
 Not pictured are father Luis and son Brayan.